-Poached eggs are delicious and healthy – and if you know these few simple tricks for how to poach an egg, they’re so easy to make!
+Poached eggs are delicious and healthy – and if you know our secret trick, they’re super easy to make!

-The key to perfect poached eggs is vinegar and mason lid rings.
-I know, sounds like a weird poached egg recipe, but it will change your life!
+The key to perfect poached eggs is THE vinegar and mason lid rings.
+I know, sounds like a weird recipe, but it will change your life!
 Well, at least your breakfast making life.
 Know what will change your dessert-making life?
 These Nutella brownies.
 Mmmhmmm.

 Are poached eggs good for you?

 Poached eggs are great because they’re just pure egg – no oil or unhealthy fats added in the cooking process.
-Poached eggs are about 70 calories, and a poached egg can supply as much as 6 grams of high-quality protein.
+They are about 70 calories, and a poached egg can supply as much as 6 grams of high-quality protein.